loader image

 Clean and Jerk (C&J):

-In the clean and jerk, the weight is lifted from the ground to chest height and then jerked over the head.
-Clean and jerk is one of the 2 Olympic weightlifting disciplines.
+In the Clean and Jerk, the weight is brought from the floor to chest height and pushed from there over the head.
+Clean and Jerk is one of the 2 Olympic disciplines of weightlifting.

 CrossFit Endurance:

 CFE is a variation of CrossFit.
 This training method was developed by Brian MacKenzie.
-An important part of "CrossFit Endurance" is the training of the correct running technique, which is considered the basis.
+An important part of “CrossFit Endurance” is teaching the correct running technique, which is considered the basis.
 CFE combines classic CrossFit training with endurance units (cycling, swimming, running).
-The classic CrossFit WODs are longer and usually last 20 minutes.
+The classic CrossFit WODs are made longer and usually last 20 minutes.

 CrossFit Football:

 CFFB is a variation of CrossFit.
 This training method was developed by former NFL player John Welbourn.
-The concept of "CrossFit Football" contains relatively few of the more demanding gymnastics exercises and focuses more on the specific skills required in certain sports.
-There is a "CrossFit Football" seminar.
+The concept of “CrossFit Football” relatively rarely includes the more demanding gymnastics exercises and focuses more on the specific skills required in certain sports.
+There is a „CrossFit Football“ seminar.

 CrossFit Games:

-The CrossFit Games are a competition between the best CrossFit athletes in the world.
-You have to qualify for the Games, complete various workouts over several days and the winner can call themselves "The Fittest on Earth" (see "Open", "Regionals").
+The CrossFit Games are a competition of the best CrossFit athletes in the world.
+To qualify for the Games, you have to complete various workouts over several days and the winner can call himself “The Fittest on Earth” (see “Open”, “Regionals”).

 CrossFit Journal:

-CrossFit Journal is a kind of online magazine that regularly publishes new articles on all topics related to CrossFit.
-To be able to use the service to its full extent, you have to register for a small annual fee.
+CrossFit Journal is like an online magazine where new articles on all topics related to CrossFit are regularly published.
+To use the service to its full extent, you must register for a small annual fee.

 CrossFit Total:

-CFT is a purely strength-based workout with no time limit.
-You perform 3 exercises and try to achieve your 1RM or surpass your old 1RM in a maximum of 3 attempts.
-The exercise sequence is: squat ("back squat"), shoulder press ("press") and deadlift ("deadlift").
-The sum of the individual performances determines the score.
-"CFT" is a benchmark workout.
+CFT is a purely strength-based workout without a time limit.
+You perform 3 exercises and try to create your 1RM or exceed your old 1RM in a maximum of 3 attempts.
+The exercise sequence is: Squats (“Back Squat”), shoulder press (“Press”) and deadlifts (“Deadlift”).
+The sum of the individual achievements results in the score.
+“CFT” is a benchmark workout.

 Dave Castro: